nocobase/docs/docs/en-US/handbook/action-template-print/index.md

 **Example**:

-Assume you have defined a translation dictionary in Carbone configuration, translating the text `"Submit"` to `"提交"`.
+Assume you have defined a translation dictionary in configuration, translating the text `"Submit"` to `"提交"`.

 **Dataset**:
 ```json